orangain/masecret/README.rst

     $ masecret -i -r '[-\d]{12,}' original1.png original2.png ...

-WARNING: No backup files will be saved.
+WARNING: No backup files will be created.

 SECRETS.txt
 ~~~~~~~~~~~

-If ``-r`` option is not specified, regular expression will be read from a file named
+When ``-r`` option is not provided, regular expressions are read from a file named
 ``SECRETS.txt`` in a current directory.
 Content of the file is regular expression patterns that match secret information
 you want to mask.
 You can include multiple patterns line by line.